 Prince and Eric Leeds would return to Madhouse projects in the future, although no other Madhouse albums were released.
 See 24 (1989) and 24 (1994) for two later unreleased albums.

 Sessions and compiling

 Prince and Eric Leeds recorded the album in a very dense few days of recording at Paisley Park Studios, Chanhassen, Minnesota, from 30 July to 2 August 1987, shortly after completing filming for the Sign O’ The Times movie.

-The only exception is Nine, which was recorded in March 1987 at Prince’s Galpin Blvd Home Studio, Chanhassen, Minnesota.
+The only exception are Nine, which was recorded in March 1987 at Prince’s Galpin Blvd Home Studio, Chanhassen, Minnesota.
 Sixteen was also likely recorded around this time.

 Four of the eight tracks on the album feature only Prince and Eric Leeds.
 Sheila E. plays drums and Levi Seacer, Jr. plays bass guitar on three tracks (Ten, Eleven and Fifteen), and Dr. Fink plays keyboards on Sixteen.
 Prince and Sheila E.’s contributions are uncredited.
 The band for the whole album is listed as Eric Leeds, Levi Seacer, Jr., Dr. Fink and the fictional John Lewis.

 The album produced two singles, 10 and 13, but failed to enter the charts.